Let’s talk puddings!

 4. Don’t use pudding as a bribe or a threat

-Never ever say to your child If you eat all your dinner, you can have pudding or If you don’t eat your dinner, you can’t have pudding.
-Even if it sometimes works, what you’re teaching your child is this:
+This is the most important point of all.
+Never ever say to your child If you eat more of your dinner, you can have pudding or If you don’t eat more of your dinner, you can’t have pudding.
+Even if it gets a few more mouthfuls into your child at that meal, the overall effect is extremely detrimental because what you’re teaching them – loud and clear! – is this:

 Actually a totally lousy message to give a fussy eater, right?!